Prisons

 USA

-A multinational conglomerate that supplies raw materials to prison labor programs and operates in the prison healthcare industry.
-3M used to operate electronic monitoring systems and make components for weapon systems.
+A US-based multinational conglomerate that supplies raw materials to prison labor programs.
+3M used to provide prison health care services, operate electronic monitoring systems, and manufacture components for weapons systems.

-A US air cargo and transportation company, which operates charter deportation flights for the US government
+A US air cargo transportation and aircraft leasing company that operates deportation flights for the US government.

 The world’s largest online retailer and cloud storage provider.
-It’s the largest provider of cloud computing for US immigration authorities as well as the Israeli government and military, and also supports prison and police surveillance.
+It is the main provider of cloud infrastructure and services for the Israeli government and military, US immigration authorities, and US prisons and police.

 A US multinational company that manufactures food for humans, pets, and livestock.
 It purchases raw goods from prison farms.